leonardtinozheve/leonardtinozheve/README.md

 - 🏫 I'm a sophomore at Wesleyan University majoring in CS
 - 🇿🇼 I'm originally from Harare, Zimbabwe
 - 👀 I’m interested in full-stack development, APIs and fintech
-- 🌱 I’m currently learning C, Javascript, CSS and HTML
+- 🌱 I’m currently learning React.js and Flutter
 - 💞️ I’m looking to collaborate on web development and front-end projects
 - 📫 How to reach me leonardt.zheve@gmail.com
 - 😄 Pronouns: they/them/theirs